Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Properties of maximum linear arrangements

 For this proof we assume an orientation of the edges in $P$ in the direction from $u_1$ to $u_k$.
-We prove \polOO{} by performing swaps of certain vertices in a starting arrangement $\arr$ until we increase the cost or we reach a situation where \cref{propos:previous_work:properties_max_linarr:no_neighs_in_same_level} is contradicted.
-We prove \polO{} by performing a series of equal-cost swaps of vertices until the last swap in the series increases the cost of the arrangement.
-All these swaps are illustrated in \cref{fig:new_property:POL:swaps}.
+We prove \pathoptimizationOO{} by performing swaps of certain vertices in a starting arrangement $\arr$ until we increase the cost or we reach a situation where \cref{propos:properties_max_arrs:known:no_neighs_in_same_level} is contradicted.
+All these swaps are illustrated in \cref{fig:properties_max_arrs:new:POL:swaps}.
+Their cost can be calculated applying \cref{lemma:properties_max_arrs:known:vertex_swap}.